ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     You can choose one of the following options:

-    - **Guided search** - This option starts a wizard that guides you through the creating the search.
+    - **Guided search** – This option starts a wizard that guides you through the creating the search.
 The user interface to select content locations and build the search query are the same as the **New search** option.

-    - **New search** - This option displays an updated user interface to create a new search.
+    - **New search** – This option displays an updated user interface to create a new search.
 This is the default option if you click **New search**.

-    - **Search by ID List** - This option lets you search for specific email messages and other mailbox items using a list of Exchange IDs.
-To create an ID list search (formally called a targeted search), you submit a comma separated value (CSV) file that identifies the specific mailbox items to search for.
+    - **Search by ID List** – This option lets you search for specific email messages and other mailbox items using a list of Exchange IDs.
+To create an ID list search (formally called a targeted search), you submit a comma-separated value (CSV) file that identifies the specific mailbox items to search for.
 For instructions, see [Prepare a CSV file for an ID list Content Search in Office 365](csv-file-for-an-id-list-content-search.md).

-    The remainder of the steps in this procedure will follow the default new search workflow.
+    The remainder of the steps in this procedure follow the default new search workflow.

 4. Click **New search** in the drop-down list.

-5. Under **Search query**, specify the following things.
+5. Under **Search query**, specify the following things:

     ![Specify keywords, conditions, and locations to search](media/1e6de9dd-eac9-4e2a-819d-9740cf6c9106.png)

-   - **Keywords to search for** - Type a search query in **Keywords** box.
+   - **Keywords to search for** – Type a search query in **Keywords** box.
 You can specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
-You can use a more complex queries that use a Boolean operator, such as **AND**, **OR**, **NOT**, and **NEAR**.
+You can use more complex queries that use a Boolean operator, such as **AND**, **OR**, **NOT**, and **NEAR**.
 You can also search for sensitive information (such as social security numbers) in documents, or search for documents that have been shared externally.
-If you leave the keyword box empty, all content located in the specified content locations will be included in the search results.
+If you leave the keyword box empty, all content located in the specified content locations are included in the search results.

       Alternatively, you can click the **Show keyword list** checkbox and the type a keyword in each row.
-If you do this, the keywords on each row are connected by a logical operator ( **c:s**) that is similar in functionality to the **OR** operator in the search query that's created.
+If you do this, the keywords on each row are connected by a logical operator (**c:s**) that is similar in functionality to the **OR** operator in the search query that's created.

       Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
 For more information about search statistics, see [View keyword statistics for Content Search results](view-keyword-statistics-for-content-search.md).

     > [!NOTE]
     > To help reduce issues caused by large keyword lists, you're now limited to a maximum of 20 rows in the keyword list.

-    - **Conditions** - You can add search conditions to narrow a search and return a more refined set of results.
+    - **Conditions** – You can add search conditions to narrow a search and return a more refined set of results.
 Each condition adds a clause to the search query that is created and run when you start the search.
-A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator ( **c:c**) that is similar in functionality to the **AND** operator.
+A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator (**c:c**) that is similar in functionality to the **AND** operator.
 That means that items have to satisfy both the keyword query and one or more conditions to be included in the results.
 This is how conditions help to narrow your results.
 For a list and description of conditions that you can use in a search query, see the "Search conditions" section in [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md#search-conditions).

-       - **Locations** - Choose the content locations to search.
+       - **Locations** – Choose the content locations to search.

-      - **All locations** - Use this option to search all content locations in your organization.
+      - **All locations** – Use this option to search all content locations in your organization.
 This includes email in all Exchange mailboxes (including all inactive mailboxes, mailboxes for all Office 365 Groups, mailboxes for all Microsoft Teams), all Skype for Business conversations, all SharePoint and OneDrive for Business sites (including the sites for all Office 365 Groups and Microsoft Teams), and items in all Exchange public folders.

-      - **Specific locations** - Use this option to search specific content locations.
+      - **Specific locations** – Use this option to search specific content locations.
 You can search all content locations for a specific Office 365 service (such as searching all Exchange mailboxes or search all SharePoint sites) or you can search specific locations in any of the Office 365 services that are displayed.

         ![User interface to choose content locations to search](media/9a09708b-f8a2-4382-8c4e-2c610ec33c72.png)

-         Note that you can also add distribution groups to the list of Exchange mailboxes to search.
+         You can also add distribution groups to the list of Exchange mailboxes to search.
 For distribution groups, the mailboxes of group members are searched.
-Note that dynamic distribution groups aren't supported.
+Dynamic distribution groups aren't supported.

-       **Important:** When you search all mailbox locations or just specific mailboxes, data from MyAnalytics and other Office 365 applications that's saved to user mailboxes will be included when you export the results of a Content Search.
-This data will not be included in the estimated search results and it won't be available for preview.
-It will only be included when you export and download the search results; see [Exporting data from MyAnalytics and other Office 365 applications](#exporting-data-from-myanalytics-and-other-office-365-applications) in the "More information about content search" section.
+       **Important:** When you search all mailbox locations or just specific mailboxes, data from other Office 365 applications that's saved to user mailboxes is included when you export the results of a Content Search.
+This data won't be included in the estimated search results and isn't available for preview.
+It is included when you export and download the search results; see [Exporting data from other Office 365 applications](#exporting-data-from-myanalytics-and-other-office-365-applications) in the "More information about content search" section.

-6. After you've set up your search query, click **Save &amp; run**.
+6. After you've set up your search query, click **Save & run**.

 7. On the **Save search** page, type a name for the search, and an optional description that helps identify the search.
-Note that the name of the search has to be unique in your organization.
+The name of the search has to be unique in your organization.

 8. Click **Save** to start the search.